nyetwurk/ecuxplot/README.md

 For accurate performance comparisons between different vehicles, adjust the FATS range based on each vehicle's `rpm_per_mph` to ensure all vehicles are measured over the same speed range.

+> **Note**: Vehicle speed data in logs is often not accurate.
+FATS exclusively uses RPM data to calculate FATS time for this reason!

 **Examples**:

 **B5S4 (Audi S4)** - `rpm_per_mph = 72.1`: